Achan81/sei-project-02/README.md

 ```

 * "Oh no! something went wrong"\
-This will be useful if app fails to retrieve data from API
+This will be useful if app fails to retrieve data from the API

 ```js
 function Error() {